PeaPodTechnologies/PeaPod/software/README.md

     3. Reboot to reset the path: `sudo reboot`
     4. Perform initial configuration: `arduino-cli config init`
     5. Update the list of cores: `arduino-cli core update-index`
     6. Install the AVR cores (incl.
-Arduino Nano/ATMega328P): `arduino-cli core install arduino:avr`
+Arduino Nano/ATMega328P): `arduino-cli core install arduino:avr` -->

+8. Install PlatformIO Core with `python3 -c "$(curl -fsSL https://raw.githubusercontent.com/platformio/platformio/master/scripts/get-platformio.py)"`

 9. Create a custom configuration file for the AVR flash utility *avrdude* to be able to program the Arduino Nano via ICSP over the Raspberry Pi's GPIO pins:
    1. Create a local copy of the *avrdude* configuration file with `cp /etc/avrdude.conf ~/avrdude_gpio.conf`, then modify your copy with `nano ~/avrdude_gpio.conf`.
 Copy the following to the end of the file: